Aukciszek/backend/README.md

 # Aukciszek Backend

-Aukciszek backend implements a Multi-Party Computation (MPC) protocol, specifically designed based on the principles outlined in the publication "Secure Multiparty Computation Goes Live" (https://eprint.iacr.org/2008/068.pdf).
-This foundational paper describes practical techniques for achieving secure multi-party computation, where multiple parties can jointly compute a function over their private inputs without revealing those inputs to each other.
-It's important to note that this backend specifically implements the comparison functionality as described in the paper, leveraging the distributed and collaborative nature inherent in MPC protocols.
+Aukciszek backend implements a Multi-Party Computation (MPC) protocol for conducting sealed-bid auctions, specifically designed based on the principles outlined in the publication "Secure Multiparty Computation Goes Live" (https://eprint.iacr.org/2008/068.pdf).
+The paper describes practical techniques for achieving secure multi-party computation, where multiple parties can jointly compute a comparison function over their private inputs without revealing those inputs to each other.
+This backend specifically implements the comparison functionality as described in the paper, using Shamir secret sharing to divide offers into shares, and Ben-Or, Goldwasser, Wigderson Protocol (BGW) to perform arithmetic operations on shares.

 ## 🚀 Getting Started